jiadaizhao/LeetCode/0301-0400/0387-First Unique Character in a String/README.md

 s = "loveleetcode",
 return 2.
 ```

 **Note:** You may assume the string contain only lowercase letters.

-Companies: Amazon, Bloomberg, Microsoft